-There are a number of possible reasons for this but students must be seated in the correct seat in accordance with the seating plan for the room.
-Your child will be asked to wait for a few moments whilst the Invigilator checks for their seat.
+There are several possible reasons for this, but students must be seated in the correct seat in accordance with the seating plan for the room.
+Your child should ask an Invigilator if they are unsure but must not speak to other students.
+They will be asked to wait for a few moments whilst the Invigilator checks for their seat.